xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 Title: join in SQL
 Date: 2017-06-23 21:23
-Category: DB
+Category: Database
-Tags: db, sql, relational-algebra, leetcode
+Tags: database, sql, relational-algebra, leetcode
 Summary: A study on join statement in SQL

 In this post, I'll provide a summary on the usage of `join` statement in SQL